-Pennsylvania's Beginning Farmer Tax Credit Act 65 of 2019
+Pennsylvania's Beginning Farmer Tax Credit

 On July 2, 2019, Pennsylvania Governor Tom Wolf signed into law amendments to the Pennsylvania Tax Code creating the Beginning Farmer Tax Credit.
 This new program allows the seller or lessor of agricultural land, equipment, buildings and livestock to a qualified "beginning farmer" to apply for and receive tax credits against the seller or lessor's Pennsylvania income tax obligations in the year of the sale or lease.